Skip to Main Content

 FALSE

-According to the US Centers for Disease Control and Prevention (CDC), there is insufficient evidence to recommend the use of Ivermectin (commonlypicture of a cow used to deworm sheep and cows) to prevent and treat COVID-19 in humans.
+According to the US Food and Drug Administration (FDA), there is insufficient evidence to recommend the use of Ivermectin (commonlypicture of a cow used to deworm sheep and cows) to prevent and treat COVID-19 in humans.
 And, according to a New York Times story, a recent review of studies showed no evidence that the drug prevented COVID-19, improved the conditions of patients, or reduced mortality from COVID-19.
-Indeed, even the US Food and Drug Administration (FDA) weighed in on Twitter, saying, "You are not a horse.
+Indeed, the FDA weighed in on Twitter, saying, "You are not a horse.
 You are not a cow.
 Seriously, y'all.
 Stop it."

 The article in the New York Times goes on to say that some serious side effects in humans have been reported from using Ivermectin, such as reported nausea, muscle pain and diarrhea.
 Calls to poison control centers from people who have taken ivermectin have skyrocketed.